Sentry Page Protection

 1 Year Rolling Bond Performance

-- Over the past 12 months rolling period the top performing bond asset class has been Int'l High Yield Bonds with U.S. Gov't Inflation Protected Bonds the worst performing.
+- Over the past 12 months rolling period the top performing bond asset class has been US High Yield Bonds with Int'l Gov't Inflation Protected Treasury Bonds the worst performing.

 - The U.S. Total Bond Market (RED) and the International (ex-U.S.) Total Bond Market (BLUE) have delivered positive returns over the past year.